-Poetry Northwest’s James Welch Prize will be awarded for two outstanding poems, each written by an Indigenous U.S. poet.
+Poetry Northwest’s James Welch Prize is awarded for two outstanding poems, each written by an Indigenous U.S. poet.
 The prize is named for Blackfeet and Gros Ventre writer James Welch, whose early poems were featured in Poetry Northwest and who went on to become one of the region’s most important writers.

 About Our Judge

 The prize is open to new, emerging, and established poets who are members of tribal nations within the United States and its trust territories (including American Indians, Alaska Natives, Native Hawaiians, Chamorros, and American Samoans).
 Only poets who have not published more than one book-length collection are eligible.
 Eligible contestants need not be previously published, but must be demonstrated (enrolled or community-recognized) members of their tribal nation and over the age of 18.
 Formal tribal enrollment is not the only way of acknowledging belonging, and this prize aims to recognize all Native writers who are in community.
 Previous first place winners of this prize are not eligible, but previous finalists are welcome to submit work.

 The final judge selects two first-place winners.
 A small group of finalists is selected for print and/or online publication alongside the winner by writers and editors from our partner organizations and the editors of Poetry Northwest.